BlastOfMihh/MotivationManager/README.md

 # Full stack web application

-With all these features

-Lab 1
+This application was developed using Javascript with Angular for the frontend and Python with Flask for the backend.
+The application features:
 - frontend caching
-- filter
+- filtering
 - front end validation
-- charts Barchart for an easy overview
+- barcharts for an easy overview of the entities
 - UI/UX Modern User Interface
-Lab 2
-- CRUD backend ( via the orm)
+- CRUD backend (using the SqlAlchemy ORM)
 - comprehensive tests for the back end
 - back end validation
 - back end pagination